GENICULAR ARTERY EMBOLIZATION (GAE)

 - Chronic inflammation

-- Ongoing irritation of the surrounding nerves
+- Irritation of the surrounding nerves

 Benefits of Genicular Artery Embolization

-- Non-surgical – No cutting, implants, or hospital stay
+- No cutting, implants, or general anesthesia

-- Delays or avoids knee replacement surgery
+- Avoids knee replacement

-- Preserves the natural knee structure
+- Preserves natural knee structure

 Why Choose Advanced Vascular Centers?